isomerpages/moe-lianhuapri/_ccas/Physical Sports/Football.md

 ---
 # **Football**

-Football is played by 250 million players in over 200 countries which makes it the most popular sport in the world.
-In some countries football is also known as “soccer” where a team of eleven players sweat it out in the field against the opponent, passing the ball around and aiming to get the ball into the opponent’s goal.
-It is a great form of exercise as there is lots of running and footwork involved.
-Apart from its health benefits, football also emphasises on the values of teamwork and discipline, as it promotes good sportsmanship.

-This popular game has enticed many students in Lianhua Primary School to join the Football CCA which has been around for many years.
-Every year, we participated in the highly sought after Inter School Tournament which consists of more than 40 schools in the West Zone.
-At the beginning of the year 2021, we had a few fruitful face-to-face sessions and were preparing our boys for the tournament.
-However, due to COVID-19 regulations, the tournament was cancelled.
-Nevertheless, we persevered and continued our CCA through zoom sessions.
+Football is a fantastic way to stay fit and active, as it involves a lot of running and footwork.
+Beyond its physical benefits, football also promotes important values such as teamwork and discipline, fostering good sportsmanship.
+This year, our school's football team has demonstrated these values through their exemplary actions and attitudes.

+Every year, our football teams (Senior &amp; Junior Division) participate in the highly competitive National School Games (NSG).
+At the start of 2023, our senior boys faced off against numerous schools, displaying great teamwork, discipline, and sportsmanship in every match.
+They demonstrated their loyalty and dedication to our school by singing the school song before and after each game.
+Their remarkable sportsmanship after each game, cheering and wishing their opponents well, was truly exceptional and deserving of praise.
+Through hard work and dedication, our boys secured 4th place at the NSG West Zone Senior Division Football competition.

+Up next, are our Junior Division boys, who will be competing in the NSG Junior Division Football competition.
+We wish them the best of luck and hope they will follow in the footsteps of their senior counterparts by demonstrating strong teamwork, discipline, and sportsmanship.
+Well done, Lianhua football teams!

 ![](/images/CCAs/Football/Training%2001.jpg)